sharonmalio/stonewebdev/README.md

-# ZendSkeletonApplication
+# Stoneweb PWA Application

 ## Introduction

-This is a skeleton application using the Zend Framework MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework.
+This is a PWA application using the Zend Framework MVC layer and module systems.
+This application is meant to be used by patients and the health providers, as a platform for them to communicate and for the patients to get services without really having to be colocated with thedoctor.

 ## Installation using Composer